 As one of the leading companies in the industry, KONE has a strong brand and reputation.
 Issues that impact the company’s reputation or brand could have an effect on KONE’s business and financial performance.
 Such reputational risks could materialize in the case of e.g. safety, cybersecurity or non-compliance incidents, major delivery issues or product or service quality issues.

 Hazard, security and incidental risks

 KONE’s business activities are dependent on the uninterrupted operation, quality and reliability of its manufacturing facilities, sourcing channels, operational service solutions and logistics processes.
-In addition, KONE’s operations extensively utilize information technology and its business is dependent on the quality, integrity and availability of information.
-Thus, in addition to physical risks, KONE is exposed to cyber security risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability and therefore impact KONE’s business.
-Any breach of sensitive employee or customer data may also result in significant penalties as well as reputational damage.
-Such cyber incidents could be caused by, including but not limited to, cybercrime, cyber-attacks, computer malware, information theft, fraud, misappropriation, or inadvertent actions from our employees and vendors.
+The operations of KONE, its suppliers and customers also utilize information technology extensively and KONE’s business is dependent on the quality, integrity, availability and confidentiality of information.
+Thus, KONE is exposed to IT disruption and cybersecurity risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability.
+Geopolitical tensions may lead to extreme data protectionism, the use of cyber, hybrid and even conventional warfare, causing local and global digital disturbances that may impact KONE, our customers and our suppliers.